Childcare vs. Daycare: What’s the Difference? (And Why It Matters)

 While the distinction between the terms “childcare” and “daycare” may seem insignificant to the average person, it is an important issue to many early childhood education professionals.

-To help you better understand what the fuss is about when using terms like “childcare” versus “daycare,” we asked Rasmussen College Early Childhood Education instructor Tosca Grimm to weigh in and explain the value of using language that reflects well on the field as a whole.
+To help you better understand what the fuss is about when using terms like “childcare” versus “daycare,” we asked Rasmussen University Early Childhood Education instructor Tosca Grimm to weigh in and explain the value of using language that reflects well on the field as a whole.

 What’s the difference between childcare, daycare and preschool?